 Your personality, lifestyle, culture, marital status, age: everything matters

-Think of who you are...
-A teen?
+Think of who you are… A teen?
 A grandmother?
-(Don't worry - senior volunteers are on the rise).
+(Don’t worry − senior volunteering is on the rise).
 A single girl?
 A lesbian?
-These could be important cultural considerations in some countries... a single girl may be considered 'loose'; a lesbian could face harassment and discrimination, even violence.
-Keep these things in mind when choosing a country or a region in which for volunteer work overseas and make sure you end up somewhere you will feel comfortable.
+These could be important cultural considerations in some countries… a single girl may be considered ‘loose’; a lesbian could face harassment and discrimination, even violence.
+Keep these things in mind when choosing a country or a region to join overseas volunteer programs and make sure you end up somewhere you will feel comfortable.